-- For the next part, you can start telling the recipient about your interest on a vacant teaching position.
+- For the next part, you can start telling the recipient about your interest in a vacant teaching position.

-- You can also explain how you know about the said position and what made you interested about it.
+- You can also explain how you know about the said position and what made you interested in it.

 - As a teacher, you can also include some general information that you know about the school or university.
 A trait of them that made you want to become part of their institution.